The Cannabidiol-Arthritis Connection

 Typically associated with medical marijuana, CBD is actually one of many non-psychoactive compounds found within the cannabis plant.
 While THC might make you high, CBD typically has the opposite effect, producing feelings of calmness and relaxation.
 Because federal regulation of the non-psychoactive compounds of cannabis is lacking, CBD oil can be marketed under a variety of names, including under hemp oil.
 Hemp oils are still potent sources of CBD, but instead of being derived from medical marijuana strains of cannabis, they are derived from legal varieties of hemp.

 Cannabidiol is one of the dozens of cannabinoids found in cannabis that now is being studied by major medical research centers for a wide range of exciting medical applications.
 These applications include epilepsy, anxiety, depression, cancer treatment, and much more.
-Another these new and interesting applications is arthritis treatment.
+Another of these new and interesting applications is arthritis treatment.

 CBD for Arthritis